Frequently Asked Questions

-At Terminix Pest Control, we are committed to ridding homes, commercial spaces, and industrial buildings from pests — and keeping them pest-free.
-We serve clients across Southeastern Louisiana communities including: Houma, Bourg, Gray, Bayou Blue, Thibodaux, Cut Off, and surrounding communities.
+At Terminix Pest Control of Houma, Louisiana, we are committed to ridding homes, commercial spaces, and industrial buildings from pests — and keeping them pest-free.
+We serve clients across Southeastern Louisiana communities including Houma, Chauvin, Montegut, Bourg, Grand Calliou, Bayou Dularge, Gray, Schriever, Bayou Blue, and Gibson; Lafourche Parish, including Thibodaux, Raceland, Lockport, Larose, Cut Off, Galliano, Golden Meadow, Port Fourchon, and the community of Grand Isle.

-To answer your pest control questions, we’ve compiled this list of exterminator FAQs.
+To help answer your pest control questions, the experts at Terminix have compiled this list of exterminator FAQs.
 If you have further questions, please don’t hesitate to call Terminix Pest Control of Houma to speak to one of our caring experts!

 Q. WHAT ARE THE MOST COMMON SIGNS OF TERMITES?